Spencer State Forest: Geography

 Spencer State Forest is divided among three non-contiguous parcels.
 The most notable of these, located in south Spencer, is the Howe Pond parcel, an estate formerly belonging to Elias Howe, the inventor of the sewing machine.

-The Howe family of Spencer did much to make the town famous in the annals of ingenious Americans.
-William Howe of Spencer developed a wooden truss bridge named for him, his brother, Tyler Howe, patented a spring bed.
-Their nephew, Elias Howe, Jr., may well have eclipsed them when he invented the lockstitch sewing machine.
+The overall geography includes hilly terrain, creeks, wetlands, and transitional oak-hickory to northern hardwood forest types.

+Activities and amenities

 The Howe Pond parcel (historically referred to as Howe State Park) includes a mill pond and dam constructed by the inventor.
-Swimming, once permitted is not currently permitted in the pond; lifeguards are no longer present in season due to State DCR cutbacks.
 The Howe Pond parcel also includes picnic tables and outdoor grills.
-The public restrooms have been shuttered for a decade.
 It is located off Massachusetts Route 31 via Howe Pond Road.

-Spencer State Forest Trails
+Trails

 The 92 mile Mid-State Trail is the longest trail marked by yellow triangles and extends from Douglas State Forest at the Massachusetts/Rhode Island border in the south to New Hampshire.
 In Spencer, it enters from Charlton via Four Chimneys Wildlife Area on Borkum Road traversing Spencer State Forest sections on East Charlton Road, Ash Street, then leads off-street through both private lands and the forest to R Jones Road where it crosses a primitive parking lot continuing on through Spencer's newly designated Sibley/Warner Farm conservation lands through to Route 9 near the Spencer/Leicester Line.

 The Mid-State Trail ties Spencer State Forest parcels, Moose Hill and Buck Hill Wildlife Management areas, Sugden Reservoir, Thompson and Browning Ponds, Camp Marshall 4H Camp, Treasure Valley Boy Scout reservation, Sampson's Pebble geological feature and leads into the town of Oakham.
 In Spencer, Mid-State trail parking is roadside at East Charlton and I Capen Roads and in the Buck Hill areas.

 The trail north of Route 9 through Moose Hill Wildlife Management Area crosses picturesque Moose Hill levy pond created in the 1960s for flood control.
 Ski enthusiast/historians will note the former 1960s era Moose Hill Ski area referenced which ferried skiers on a hay wagon, truck bed and primitive rope tow up to the top of Moose Hill above the levy area.

 The upper section of Spencer State Forest is in northern Spencer, in the area of Turkey Hill Brook.

 A primitive lean-to for overnight campers is located on the property atop the 1,014 foot (309 m) drumlin Buck Hill.
 A parking lot is located off McCormick Road in Spencer.